 What the FDA Says About It

 These mesh devices may not be as safe as what you might think.
 In fact, the FDA has made it clear that adverse consequences can crop up as a result of these hernia mesh devices.
 Even then, the FDA only made these warnings after dozens of complaints were filed because of hernia mesh devices.
 Based on information from the FDA, adverse consequences can come following the repair with the hernia mesh.
-Some of the potential consequences include infection, pain, adhesion, hernia recurrence and bowel obstruction.
+Some of the potential consequences include hernia mesh complications such as infection, pain, adhesion, hernia recurrence and bowel obstruction.
 Some of the other dangers that can occur after hernia repair include mesh shrinkage and severe pain.

 “Inguinal hernia repair with Spermatex: the first 100 cases.’